MicrosoftDocs/azure-devops-docs/docs/boards/work-items/guidance/agile-process-workflow.md

 ---
-title: Agile process work item types & workflow
+title: Agile process work item types to manage your workflow
 titleSuffix: Azure Boards
-description: How to guide for using the Agile process to track work using its work item types working in Azure Boards ms.custom: work-items, seodec18 ms.technology: devops-agile ms.assetid: d16d04fd-c073-45c0-b1b9-3724f0a7519b
+description: Learn how to use the Agile process work item types in Azure Boards to track your work ms.custom: work-items, seodec18 ms.technology: devops-agile ms.assetid: d16d04fd-c073-45c0-b1b9-3724f0a7519b